Paiva2/shopping-cart/README.md

-# Shopping Cart with React and API Rest
+# Shopping Cart with React/Rest

 # Run this app